 Image Credit: Public Domain image.

 Gibran sought and won acceptance from New York's artistic and literary world.
 His first work in English, The Madman, appeared in 1918.
-Following the release of several other titles, in 1923 The Prophet was published, selling more than 1,000 copies in three months.
+Following the release of several other titles, The Prophet was published in 1923, selling more than 1,000 copies in three months.
 Full bio

 Image Credit: Kahlil Gibran with Book - photograph by F. Holland Day (MET, 33.43.361).
 Public Domain Image